-You can also buy high view storm doors designed with the top half glass that’s screened in.
-This is great for households with children as the opening is too high for them to access.
-Typically, homeowners use this type for backdoors as this can be a high traffic, functional area.
-The added benefit of the large bottom third comes with the additional space to include a dog door large enough for any of our four-legged friends.
+You can also buy high-view storm doors designed with screened-in top half glass.
+This is great for households with children, as the opening is too high off the ground for them to access.
+Typically, homeowners use this type of storm door for backdoors, patio doors, as and other high-traffic areas.
+One added benefit of having a large bottom-third is the additional space to include a dog door large enough for any of our four-legged friends.

 Extra Considerations for New Storm Doors

-When searching for a storm door replacement there’s more to evaluate than just the materials and glass.
+When searching for a storm door, there is more to evaluate than just the materials and glass.
 Here’s a list of storm door considerations to weigh:

 - Heavy-duty lock: some storm doors have flimsy locks that lead to poor security.
 Look for three-point locking systems.